Logo

 • Switzerland.
 Nationals and permanent residents.

 Eligible buyers receive what IRAS calls "national treatment."
-They pay the same stamp duty rates as a Singapore Citizen at every stage of property ownership.
+This means they pay the same stamp duty rates as a Singapore Citizen at every stage of property ownership, so 0% ABSD on a first property instead of the 60% foreigner rate.
 A first-time US-citizen buyer pays 0% ABSD and the standard BSD on top.

 The exemption is claimed by submitting an application via myTax Portal within 14 days of stamping.
 IRAS typically reviews within 2 to 4 weeks.
 If approved at the point of stamping, ABSD is not paid in the first place.
 If paid first then claimed, the refund is processed back later.